21 Cocktail Inspired Chocolate Recipes

 Maria from a Box of Stolen Socks decided she wanted the real deal and rather than making a cocktail inspired creation, she would make a cake inspired cocktail.
 Black Forest Gateau was transformed into a Black Forest Manhattan.
 Single malt whisky, cherry liqueur and chocolate of course combined to pack, what I imagine to be, a very powerful punch.

 Rum, pineapple and coconut come together again in the form of pina colada cupcakes this time.
-Janice of Farmersgirl Kitchen used fresh pineapple and had a funky new pineapple gadget she wanted to try.
+Janice of Farmersgirl Kitchen used fresh pineapple for her share in these 21 cocktail inspired chocolate recipes.
+She also had a funky new pineapple gadget she wanted to try.
 To see how she got on, check out her post which features a video of her endeavours.

 Moufle anyone?
 Suelle of Mainly Baking has created a brand new type of layered dessert designed to resemble a cocktail in appearance.
 This version, Autumn Dream, contains pear, hazelnut cake, chocolate mouse and chantilly cream.
 It’s also flavoured with Amaretto and Tia Maria – dreamy indeed.